The essential insight I have to offer is this: Grief changes.

 Because, yes, you do need – you can have – something to support you in the waters of grief so almost as much as I want you to remember that your grief will change, I want you to forget that there are no maps to grief, that no one grieves like you, that each grief is unique.

 Grief, after all, is well-known terrain.
 Its pangs come only after birth, sex, and death on the list of human adventures we undertake or into which we are thrust.
 Surely, there is a story that resonates with yours and shines some light into the darkness that holds you.
 Maybe you would feel less alone if you heard that story.

-The current in grief literature that emphasizes individual healing without timeline or clear markers grows from a positive impetus: to release us from following the straightjacket of a model or a proscribed timeline.
-We are free then to grieve as we need.
+The current in grief literature that emphasizes individual healing without clear markers may grow from a positive impetus: to release us from following the straightjacket of a model or a proscribed timeline.
+Then we are free then to grieve as we need.
 But freedom is not our essential need at the beginning.
+Here the limits to—even dangers of—the individualistic approach to life are revealed.
 We are too free, released from the known life and tumbling.
 The need is for places to rest.
 Yes, we still tumble, but we can find resting places to gather our strength in the stories of grievers from across the ages and across the street.